 I am excited to announce that we are now accepting applications to our new M.A. and Ph.D. programs in Cinema and Media Studies (CMS).
+Both programs are fully funded through teaching assistantships, making our MA program one of the few non-fee based film studies programs in the United States.

 Our commitment to graduate training is a point of pride.
 In addition to providing high-quality and rigorous academic training, our faculty stress the importance of maintaining robust research programs while gaining extensive teacher training and classroom experience.
 Our graduate students have had a strong record of attaining graduate fellowships and awards to help support dissertation writing and research.
 CMS fosters graduate student research through multi-year projects and colloquia on the moving image, Chinese visual culture, television history, and more.
-Graduate seminars have included Cinema of Small Nations, Media Archaeology, Public Spheres Public Media, and Film and the Photographic Imaginary.
-New seminars further this diversity of topics categorized under the titles Aesthetics, Historiography, MediaLab, and National Frameworks.
+Past graduate seminars have included Cinema of Small Nations, Media Archaeology, Public Spheres Public Media, and Film and the Photographic Imaginary.
+New seminars further this diversity of topics while being consolidated under the titles Aesthetics, Historiography, MediaLab, and National Frameworks.

 CMS faculty have demonstrated excellence in teaching and scholarship and are recognized leaders in the field.
 They have won national and international awards, including an AMPAS Film Academy Award, a NEH Fellowship, a NEA Creative Writing Fellowship, a Levenson Book Prize, a Guggenheim Fellowship, Kovacs Prizes, and more.
 The department is also home to the editors of the Journal of Chinese Cinemas and Feminist Media Histories.
 Visit our faculty pages to find out more.